-Lake Jackson Wilderness Park Forest Trail is a 2.9 mile lightly trafficked out and back trail located near Lake Jackson, Texas that features a river and is good for all skill levels.
-The trail is primarily used for hiking and walking and is accessible year-round.
+Lake Jackson Forest Trail is a 2.9 mile lightly trafficked out and back trail located near Lake Jackson, Texas that features a river and is good for all skill levels.
+The trail is primarily used for hiking, walking, nature trips, and birding and is accessible year-round.
 Dogs are also able to use this trail but must be kept on leash.

 dogs on leash